PermafrostDiscoveryGateway/viz-info/01_workflow-overview.md

 ## General Terminology

-**Tile**
-- a rectangular pictorial representation of geographic data which can be uniquely defined by a pair of indices for the column and row (x & y) along with an identifier for the tile matrix.
+**Tile** is a rectangular pictorial representation of geographic data which can be uniquely defined by a pair of indices for the column and row (x & y) along with an identifier for the tile matrix.

-**Tile Matrix**
-- a collection of tiles for a fixed scale (z)
+**Tile Matrix** is a collection of tiles for a fixed scale (z)

-**Tile Matrix Set** ("TMS")
-- a collection of tile matrices defined at different scales (z-indices)
+**Tile Matrix Set** ("TMS") is a collection of tile matrices defined at different scales (z-indices)

-**Open Geospatial Consortium Two-Dimensional Tile Matrix Set**
-- a collection of standardized tile matrix sets, see [the docs](https://docs.opengeospatial.org/is/17-083r2/17-083r2.html)
+**Open Geospatial Consortium Two-Dimensional Tile Matrix Set** is a collection of standardized tile matrix sets, see [the docs](https://docs.opengeospatial.org/is/17-083r2/17-083r2.html)

-**WGS1984Quad**
-- the Open Geospatial Consortium 2D Tile Matrix Set that we use for the tiles we create because it is supported by Cesium.
+**WGS1984Quad** is the Open Geospatial Consortium 2D Tile Matrix Set that we use for the tiles we create because it is supported by Cesium.
 Defined [here](https://docs.ogc.org/is/17-083r2/17-083r2.html#65).